NCD5500 Configuration Software for Windows

 First board Configuration (Server)

-- Change the Network Settings Radio button to Use the Follow IP address.
+- Under Network Settings, switch to Use the following IP address.

-- Enter a Static IP address for the board into the IP address field, and enter information into Subnet Mask, Gateway, and DNS Server as per the requirements of your network.
+- Assign a static IP address and enter Subnet Mask, Gateway, and DNS Server as required for your network.

 - Click Apply Settings.